Yb1ku/SAEs-for-Sentence-BERT/docs/tutorials/keywords.md

 is based on [`KeyBERT`](https://maartengr.github.io/KeyBERT/), a keyword extraction library availiable in Python.
 The idea is to extract the most relevant words from each top-k activating text, and implement a scoring system to rank the terms.
 This tutorial will show an example of how to implement this method.
-For more details on the theoretical background, please refer to [this section]() of the documentation.
+More details about the theoretical background will be provided soon.

 You can use the following code to get the keywords for each feature.
 ```python